Russian-Doll Risk Models: Concluding Remarks

 \subsection{Acknowledgments}

 {}The bulk of this work was completed during my visit at the Institute for Advanced Study at Hong Kong University of Science and Technology.
 I would like to thank the IAS and its director Prof. Henry Tye for their hospitality.
+I would also like to thank Jean-Philippe Bouchaud and R{\'e}my Chicheportiche for correspondence on their use of nested factor models for modeling non-linear dependencies in stock returns.